kbravo10/test-deploy/README.md

     <div className="submit"> displays a button that allows the user to submit the form and the project will sent the event to the function onHandleSubmit().

-### _`<Logout>` component_

-Imports useHistory from react-router-dom.
-`Function Logout` takes one prop {onLogin}.
-Its calls the prop and sets the parameter to false.
-It assigns logout to the useHistory hook.
-It uses logout to push path to the desired path.

-    logout.push("/")

 ## Contributions